cea-trust-platform/cea-trust-platform.github.io/_classes/discretizations.md

 Solving a TRUST problem requires the user to select a certain discretization which allows the code to pass the treated equations from a continuous to a discretized form.

 TRUST supports mainly four discretizations, all derived from the C++ class `Discretisation_base`.
+Click **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/classDiscretisation__base.html)** to see the Doxygen documentation of this class.

 The choice of the discretization is dependant on the mesh type and (can be, not always ...) on the problem.
 Here are the available discretizations in the TRUST platform.

 # The Finite Volume Difference (VDF) discretization